0rvar/jcmp-waypathbuilder/README.md

 * Find positions for other purposes

 ## Usage
-**target** is the closest waypoint.
+**target** is the waypoint closest to your crosshair.
 It will be highlighted in green.
 * ```/wpb add``` or ```<NumPadPlus>```: Add a waypoint
 * ```/wpb del``` or ```<NumPadMinus>```: Remove target
 * ```/wpb save [prefix]``` or ```/wpb savejson [prefix]```: Save waypoints as json